Plantar fasciitis

 It's more likely to be plantar fasciitis if:

-- it's difficult to raise your toes off the floor
+- it's painful to stretch the bottom of your foot, for example when you raise your toes off the floor or walk up stairs

 How to ease plantar fasciitis yourself